rafialmadrid/labManagement/README.md

 ​
 ## Installation
 ​
-If you are interested in running **DentApp** locally, you can follow these steps:
+If you are interested in running **labManagement** locally, you can follow these steps:
 ​
 1. Clone or download the repo.
 ​